Modeling AD Risk and Protective Genetic Factors in Human CNS Cell Types

 Generating Novel Microfluidic Human Blood Brain Barrier Models of AD

 The blood brain barrier (BBB) is a critical component of the CNS which tightly regulates influx of molecules and cells into the brain.
 Brain microvascular endothelial cells (BMECs) are the core component for this barrier, and along with astrocytes and pericytes comprise the neurovascular unit (NVU).We recently contributed to a study where it was demonstrated that the most commonly used stem cell differentiation protocols used to produce BMECs instead generates cells that have an epithelial rather than endothelial identity, albeit with good barrier properties (Lu et al., PNAS 2021).
-In collaboration with Dr. Dritan Agalliu, we have been developing a novel BMEC differentiation protocol (rBMECs) using a combination of transcription factor overexpression (transdifferentiation) and developmental patterning.
-We are further combining rBMECs with hiPSC-derived astrocytes and perictyes in microfluidic devices to make a functional human NVU.
-We will then apply this methodology to traumatic brain injury (TBI) and AD cellular models.
+In collaboration with Dr. Dritan Agalliu, we developed a novel BMEC differentiation protocol (rBMECs) using a combination of FOXF2 and ZIC3 transcription factors and developmental patterning.
+We combined rBMECs with hiPSC-derived astrocytes and perictyes in microfluidic devices to make a functional human NVU using the MIMETAS platform which have been using to model aspects of AD (Cui et al. in press ATVB 2025).
+We are also starting to expand this NVU model by incorporating neurons and immune components including peripheral monocytes and microglia.

 TEER measurement of barrier tightness